Sportsman Safety Education Requirements

-Find additional information about Sportsman Education or look for an education course offered near you.
+Find additional information about Sportsman Education or look for an education course (External Link) offered near you.
 You can also find information by contacting a DEC Regional Office or by calling 1-888-HUNT-ED 2 (1-888-4868-332).

 To qualify for a resident license, a person must live in New York State for more than thirty days immediately prior to date of application.
 Land ownership in New York does not make you a resident.
 Residency is that place where a person maintains a fixed, permanent and principal home (regardless wherever temporarily located), such as where a person is registered to vote.
 If under 18, the residence of parents or legal guardian shall be deemed such person's residence.